 - Anti-aging skin routine: Add 1-2 drops to your usual moisturizer morning and evening.

-- Breast detox: For breast detoxification, place 4 drops twice daily to each breast two times a day for 30 days.
-Clinical study shows that use of frankincense may reduce breast tissue density.
+- Breast detox: For breast detoxification, place 4 drops twice daily on each breast two times a day for 30 days.
+Clinical study shows that the use of frankincense may reduce breast tissue density.